STAT® Inc Veteran Application

 Emergency Contact Information

-This confidential application for VA Adaptive Sports-22 Grant is received by the STAT®️'s CEO and a designated staff member only.
-A staff member will be in touch within a week to schedule a brief phone call to ensure fit for recreational programming and answer questions.
-Submitting this form does not indicate immediate acceptance into any programming.
-Please feel free to contact STAT® at 833-328-STAT (7828), or via email at stat_veteran_program_inquiry@nym.hush.com
+This confidential application is received by the STAT️®'s CEO and a designated staff member only.
+A staff member will be in touch within a week to schedule a brief phone call to discuss programming and answer questions.
+All Veterans accepted into EAP are required to have a telehealth (virtual) intake session prior to starting programming.
+Submitting this form does not indicate immediate acceptance into any programming or client relationship.
+Please feel free to contact STAT® at 833-328-STAT (7828), or via email at cmarkosky@statinc.hush.com

 By submitting this form you give STAT®'s staff permission to call or email you to briefly discuss the information on the form and programming.